Semos5245/StackoverflowClone/README.md

 # StackoverflowClone
 Simpel clone of the Stackoverflow website implementing the simple functionalities in it.

-Website was built using ASP.NET Core, Entity Framework Core, SQL Server, basic web technologies
+System was built using ASP.NET Core, Entity Framework Core, SQL Server, basic web technologies

 Features included:
 - Posting a question, answer